Election jobs

 How to apply

-You can apply for an election job at any time of the year, but as we are actively recruiting for local elections on 4 May 2023, we will add all applicants to our pool of available staff for this election.
+You can apply for an election job at any time of the year.
+We will add all applicants to our staff database and you will be contacted for your availability when we begin staffing for our next election.

-If you are not available for May 2023, but would like to be added to the database for future elections, please let us know in your application.
+If you would like to be added to the database for future elections, please let us know in your application.

 When you apply, tell us: